 Eligible players include those who: play and/or live in Pennsylvania, New Jersey, New York Metro and the Capital District, Long Island, Connecticut, Delaware and the Southeastern District.
 It's important to read ALL the details on the respective application for Liberty Bell Games Prospects and Future Prospects.
 Our Application will open on January 6, 2020 and close on March 16.
 Completing an application does not guarantee acceptance.
 You will need to check the Roster page in mid-May for a list of selected players.

 Selecting our 200 players is a challenging and time-consuming task that we take seriously.
 Each application is individually reviewed and evaluated by our Administrators who follow stringent guidelines for player acceptance; therefore, we strongly encourage you to submit your application early.
 We meticulously choose our players to accentuate player talent in competitive games.
 This blueprint has been the key factor to our success and that of our players.

-Hockey is more than a game, it teaches us the correct principles that will serve as a guide to use in life; respect for authority, camaraderie, confidence, a solid work ethic, patience, sharp communication, negotiating and listening skills and self esteem.
+Hockey is more than a game, it teaches us the correct principles that will serve as a guide to use in life; respect for authority, camaraderie, confidence, a solid work ethic, patience, sharp communication, negotiating and listening skills and self-esteem.
 NCAA statistics list ice hockey players as having a significantly higher graduation rate than student athletes in other similar team sports.

-Sanctioned by USA Hockey and recognized as the premier showcase for elite youth hockey players in the Atlantic District, the Liberty Bell Games are renowned for attracting an unprecedented number of local and nationally-known scouts and coaches from the NHL, NCAA, OHL, USHL, USPHL, Prepatory Schools and other Independents who eagerly attend to observe our exceptional, highly-skilled potential prospects.
+Sanctioned by USA Hockey and recognized as the premier showcase for elite youth hockey players in the Atlantic District, the Liberty Bell Games are renowned for attracting an unprecedented number of local and nationally-known scouts and coaches from the NHL, NCAA, OHL, USHL, USPHL, Preparatory Schools and other Independents who eagerly attend to observe our exceptional, highly-skilled potential prospects.

 President & CEO